LFoged/getir_test/README.md

 ## Immediate improvements

--   More unit tests.
+-   More tests.
--   Enhance input validation.
+-   Enhance input validation & move into middleware(s).
 -   Use a process manager (`PM2` is not compatibile with ES modules, which requires configuring).

 #### Author